CELEBRATING 10 YEARS

 Security is always top of mind among IT professionals responsible for the security of their organizations.
 It’s critical that they ask themselves if they are prepared to face the threats.
 Join the session and find out what to do to implement the right strategies for defense.

-This discussion will incorporate why go, where is the struggle, lessons learned, and what to rethink after going into the cloud.
-This roundtable is for executives with VIP badges ONLY.
+This luncheon roundtable is for executives with VIP badges ONLY.
+We will discuss the topic of Security Regulations and Innovations: Can They Co-Exist?
+GDPR, Net Neutrality, Data Breach Requirements, Access Control, and even security AI’s are disrupters.
+How do you innovate despite all this?
 This session is intended for audience participation so be ready to discuss, receive valuable information, and connect with others for further discussion.

 Review of current and future Wi-Fi performance capabilities beyond the marketing hype.
 Learn about the actual causes of wireless instability, management of IoT devices and how to optimize performance through thoughtful design.
 Overall network impact of 802.11ax, improved high-density performance, AI integration and how to take advantage of these innovations.